cern-eos/eos/doc/diopside/manual/interfaces.rst

 under two conditions:

-*   a new file is created with a complete layout (all required replicas/stripes are created) (use case IO optimization)
+*   a new file is created with a complete layout (all required replicas/stripes are created) (use case TIERING/IO optimization)
 *   an existing file is injected with a complete layout (all required replicas/stripes are created) (use case TAPE recall)
+*   an existing file is accessed  (use case TIERING)

 Automatic conversion policy hooks are triggered by the ReplicationTracker.
 You find conversions triggerd in the